July 24, 2025

 When muscle is lost during weight loss programs (especially if fat is regained after discontinuation) patients often end up with worse body composition¹ and increased cardiometabolic and musculoskeletal risk⁴.
 This reversal undermines the original goals of weight loss, both clinically and financially.

-Research shows that muscle mass plays a protective role across multiple systems in the body, from maintaining metabolic health to preventing MSK pain and instability.⁴
+Research shows that muscle mass plays a protective role across multiple systems in the body, from maintaining metabolic health to preventing MSK pain and instability.⁴ When GLP-1 users lose lean mass, they also lose strength, balance, and resilience.
+All of these attributes are crucial for function and injury prevention.

-- More fall-related injuries and disability claims⁶
+- More fall-related injuries and disability exposure⁶

 The resulting downstream costs including physical therapy, imaging, medication, and even surgical interventions, are often preventable with proactive lean mass preservation strategies.⁴